AWinterman/unpm/contributing.md

 prepared to justify why it does not or cannot be tested.

 If you have modified the API, make sure to update the documentation accordingly.
-Make a note of the API in the PR description so the maintainers can update the [semantic version](http://semver.org/) appropriately.
+Make a note of the API changes in the PR description as well, to call out that the maintainers will have to update at least the minor version number. (&mu;npm is [semantically versioned](http://semver.org/).)

-We expect your code to pass our style guide, handily encoded by the javascript library, [jsl](https://www.npmjs.org/package/jsl).
-This is enforced by a [test](./test/style.test.js') which runs the linter on all code which can be required from the entry point, [./index.js](./index.js).
+We expect your code to pass our style guide, handily encoded by the package, [jsl](https://www.npmjs.org/package/jsl).
+This is enforced by a [test](./test/style.test.js') which runs the linter on all code which is every run by a relative require from [./index.js](./index.js).

 It is still up to you to verify any style on scripts, tests, or commands you add.
 Before submitting your PR, `npm install -g jsl`, and then run `jsl` on all